webpack/tapable/README.md

 )
 ```

-Applies all registered handlers for `name` parallel.
+Applies all registered handlers for `name` in parallel.
 The handler functions are called with all args and a callback function with the signature `(err?: Error) -> void`.
 Handler functions must call the callback.
-They can either pass an error, or pass undefined, or pass an value.
-The first result (either error or value) with is not undefined is passed to the `callback`.
-The order is defined by registeration not by speed of the handler function.
-This function compentate this.
+They can either pass an error, pass undefined, or pass a value.
+The first result (either error or value) which is not undefined is passed to the `callback`.
+The order is defined by registration, not by the speed of the handler function.